 Twenty-seven teachers across North Carolina have been selected as finalists for the North Carolina Center for the Advancement of Teaching (NCCAT) Empower Beginning Teacher of the Year Award for their dedication, innovation, and ability to inspire students to achieve.

 One of these talented educators will be named the 2023 NCCAT Empower Beginning Teacher of the Year.
-The award will be presented on March 9, 2023, at the NCCAT Cullowhee Campus.
+The award will be presented on March 9, 2023, at Western Carolina University in Cullowhee.

 “We appreciate the enthusiastic response from all over the state for the Beginning Teacher of the Year Award,” said NCCAT Executive Director M. Brock Womble.
 “These finalists provide a snapshot of great teachers' lasting impact on our students from the first to the last day they step into a North Carolina public school.
 We are excited about this opportunity to honor teachers for their important work in our state.”